yilkalderseh123/ocr_service_test/Readme.md

    pip install fastapi uvicorn pytesseract pdf2image pdfplumber pandas Pillow

 How to run
-   - run using the command below in the main directory uvicorn main:app --reload
+   - run using this command in the main directory uvicorn main:app --reload
 How to test
-   - test using the below endpoint in the browser http://127.0.0.1:8000/docs
+   - test using this endpoint in the browser http://127.0.0.1:8000/docs

 Contact
   - For any help or questions, please don't hesitate to reach out.
     I'm here to assist you and would be happy to provide the support you need!
     phone: +251923233128

     email: yilkalderseh@gmail.com